 A urine culture test is used to detect microorganisms such as fungi or bacteria that may be causing a urinary tract infection (UTI).
 Bacteria can easily get into the urethra from skin surrounding the urethral opening.
 These germs can spread to the bladder and, if left untreated, can continue to the ureters and kidneys causing more serious damage.

-But bacteria does not just enter from without but can also remain dormant within cells for years.
+But a bacterium does not just enter from without but can also remain dormant within cells for years.
 Hultgren (1998) was the first to discover that bacteria, traditionally regarded as extra cellular, can also behave in an intracellular way to invade bladder cells in a survival process that means bacteria form cooperative communities known as biofilms.
 Bacteria, protected in biofilms in infected cells, are more resistant to antibiotic treatments.

 These biofilm bacteria are up to 1000-fold more tolerant and/or resistant to antibiotics than previously.
 When conditions are right for growth, “the bacteria begin detaching from the biofilm and leave the cell to re-initiate an acute infection in the urinary tract.”
 (Gregory G. Anderson, Hultgren’s Lab).
 (Hoiby et al. 2010 ).
 In fact, after as much as a month of antibiotic exposure, it is estimated that a possible 10 million of the original 1 billion bacteria may remain in the urinary tract.

 Should you be asked to give a sample of your urine to send away for culturing because you are experiencing symptoms of a urinary tract infection or if urinalysis has shown raised numbers of white blood cells indicating an infection, here are some tips for collecting a clean-catch midstream sample of urine: